Moduli of real pointed quartic curves: Moduli of del Pezzo pairs

-where on the left hand side is the open stratum of the moduli space of marked del Pezzo pairs of degree $2$ with Y of type $I_1$.
-Similarly we have an isomorphism of orbifolds:
+The left hand side is the open stratum of the moduli space of marked del Pezzo pairs of degree two with Z of type $I_1$.
+Similarly we have an isomorphism of orbifolds

 \end{thm}